Heinz Gaugel: Behalt

+In the 1970s, Heinz Gaugel created a sgraffito for a private residence in Pataskala, Ohio.
+The piece, which is installed on the exterior of the home, depicts scenes of early logging, portraying the strength and skill of the loggers as they work.
+The earthy tones and dynamic figures capture the intensity of labor in the natural environment.
+This artwork, crafted in Gaugel's signature style, integrates seamlessly with the architectural design, enhancing the rustic charm of the home while providing a unique glimpse into American labor history.
+The piece is one of several large-scale sgraffito works by Gaugel, who was known for his attention to historical detail and ability to depict human effort in monumental form.

 Techniques

 Gaugel worked in fresco, Byzantine mosaic, glazed brick, sgraffito, polyurethane enamel, and oil on canvas.
 He also created statues and monuments.

 Teaching

 Gaugel taught at the Centre for the Arts in Fonthill, Ontario, and also had a studio there.

 Personal life

 In 1990 Gaugel and his wife, Mary Grace, lived in Kidron, Ohio.
 He moved back to Ontario in October of 2000.
 He had two stepsons.
 He experienced health issues which affected his ability to work.

 Gaugel died December 28, 2000, at his home in Fonthill, Ontario at the age of 73.
 A memorial service was held for him in the mural hall at the Amish and Mennonite Heritage Center January 7, 2001.